Josiah Priest: Pamphlets and historical profiles

-pioneer experiences, gathered by the writer direct from the hero whose adventures he wrote down, without literary skill... but also without apparent perversion or exaggeration."
-Priest recorded stories of Native American atrocities against white settlers that otherwise may have been forgotten.
-However, his selection of stories was biased towards portrayals of Native Americans as violent.
+In addition to his books, Priest wrote several pamphlets focusing on heroes of the American Revolution.
+His narratives suggest a preoccupation with racial conflicts, since they focus mainly on soldiers who had been held in captivity by Native Americans.
+This approach continued to find favor with some 20th-century American historians.
+For example, Frank H. Severance (1856–1931) gave a generally favorable opinion of Priest’s work.
+While Priest was “not altogether trustworthy as a historian,” Severance argued that his work is based on “more or less authentic” sources including interviews of early pioneers whom Priest saw as heroic adventurers pitted against savages.
+According to Severance, Priest’s best works were his “unpretentious pamphlets” that preserved a few accounts of specific experiences of individual white American pioneers that might otherwise have been forgotten.

 Criticisms and legacy

 Critics dismiss Priest's books as compilations of poorly supported theories motivated by racism.
 Robert Silverberg notes, "The argument he constructs is built on literal interpretations of Biblical passages mixed with popular pseudo-scholarly views and gross misreadings of related texts."
 Priest argued that the descendants of Ham were cursed, but in the actual Biblical text, only Ham's son Canaan is cursed.
 This undercuts his argument that "Ham" meant "black" in Egyptian.

 Priest was known for integrating many types of sources into his writings, seeking to create a semblance of authority and credibility for a popular audience.
 Priest's fantastic assertions persist today in the works of pseudoscience, pseudohistory, and New Age pop culture.
 In this respect, he can be considered a pioneer in popular but highly erroneous publishing.
 The popularity of his works allowed Americans of his time to indulge in romantic fantasies about the past that encouraged their own racism.